Book 8: TapRooT® Performance Measures and Trending for Safety, Quality, and Business Management

 Chapter 7: Special Process Behavior Charts

 Do you need to trend infrequently occurring data?
 Accidents or other problems that happen less than a few times a month?
-Then you need to learn to use Rate and Interval Process Behavior Charts that are explained in this chapter.
+Then you need to learn to use the Rate and Interval Process Behavior Charts that are explained in this chapter.

 These charts are probably the most valuable and least understood charts that safety and quality professionals need to use to spot real negative trends and to prove that performance is improving.